 An article in the journal Evidence Based Complementary and Alternative Medicine demonstrates calendula’s ability to soothe and heal wounds, confirming historical use and giving us a picture of the way(s) it works on the body.
 An interesting note that the authors included was that “the antibacterial activity is due to the presence of flavonoids and essential oils in C. officinalis.”
 (1)

-This gives us a good range of uses for calendula, from extracts and infusions that retain some essential oil content to the essential oil itself for more specific and potent antibacterial effects.
+This gives us a good range of uses for calendula, from extracts and infusions that retain some volatile content for specific and potent antibacterial effects.

 Indications: Healing sprays, soothing balms, cleansing oils.